bparanj/crystal/programming/iac/docs/ansible/boto3.md

 To find the dependency declaration for Boto3 in the `amazon.aws` collection, you can follow these steps:

 1. Navigate to the `amazon.aws` collection directory in the Ansible codebase.
-The path may vary depending on your Ansible installation, but it is typically located in the `ansible_collections/amazon/aws` directory.
+The path may vary depending on your Ansible installation, but it is  located in the `ansible_collections/amazon/aws` directory.

 2. Look for the `requirements.txt` file within the `amazon.aws` collection directory.
 This file contains the Python dependencies required by the collection.